AckTheTaco/CardGame/README.md

 # CardGame
-This is my version of RE:DBG
+This is my version of RE:DBG.

+I need to polish a lot but have got most of my logic down so far.